ahmedmalaa/IE-AutoML-competition/README.md

 ### Competition winners

-The winner will be announced and acknowledged on the vanderschaar lab website and will receive a signed certificate from Prof. van der Schaar acknowledging their achievement.
+The winner will be announced and acknowledged on the vanderschaar lab website and will receive a $100 Amazon voucher.